pypa/packaging.python.org/source/single_source_version.rst

     import a_package
     print(a_package.__version__)
+* In the metadata of the artifacts for each of the packaging ecosystems

 While different projects have different needs, it's important to make sure that there is a single source of truth for the version number.